 a Spumante there are Chardonnay, Cortese, Malvasia, Moscato and Pinot Nero wines. a Frizzante there are from Barbera, Chardonnay, Cortese, Malvasia, Moscato, Pinot Nero, Riesling and Rosato. a Superiore there is only Riesling.
 A longer matured Riserva there are from the Barbera, Riesling and Rosso.
 And one Liquoroso there is from Moscato.
 In addition, there are the following DOC / DOGC wines in the Oltrepò-Pavese area:

-Agnes, Albani, Anteo, Ballabio, Bellaria, Bisi, among others, are among the best-known producers in the field.
-Borgolano 'Ca 'di Frara, Ca' Montebello, Cantina di Casteggio, Cantina Storica il Montù, Caseo, Ca 'Tessitori, Cinzano, La Costaiola, Doria, Frecciarossa, Le Fracce, Fugazza, i Gessi, Giorgi, Isimbarda, Lino Maga, Marchese Adorno, Marchese di Montalto, Martini & Rossi, Mazzolino, Monsupello, Montelio, Pegazzera, Piccolo Bacco del Quaroni, Picchioni, Quaquarini, San Giorgio, San Michele ai Pianoni, Ruiz de Cardenas, Tenuta il Bosco, Travaglino, Vanzini, Vercesi del Castellazzo, Bruno Verdi, La Versa, Zonin.
+The best-known producers in the field include Agnes, Albani, Anteo, Ballabio, Bellaria, Bisi, Borgolano, Ca 'di Frara, Ca' Montebello, Cantina di Casteggio, Cantina Storica il Montù, Caseo, Ca 'Tessitori, Cinzano, La Costaiola, Doria, Frecciarossa, Le Fracce, Fugazza, i Gessi Giorgi Isimbarda, Lino Maga, Marchese Adorno, Marchese di Montalto, Martini & Rossi, Mazzolino, Monsupello, Montelio, Pegazzera, Piccolo Bacco del Quaroni, Picchioni, Quaquarini, San Giorgio, San Michele ai Pianoni, Ruiz de Cardenas, Tenuta il Bosco, Travaglino, Vanzini, Vercesi del Castellazzo, Bruno Verdi, La Versa, Zonin.